 According to the Diagnostic and Statistical Manual, depressive symptoms can be attributed to people whose conditions fall below the criteria necessary for a formal finding of a mood disorder.
 People with “depressive symptoms” may feel sad, hopeless or have the “blues”.
-Patients in drug rehab with co-occurring depressive symptoms are plentiful and full blown mood disorders abound; a recent study showed that approximately 40% of alcoholics and 60% of drug addicts also had independent mood disorders.
+A large majority of patients in drug rehab, enter with co-occurring depressive symptoms and full blown mood disorders.
+A recent study showed that approximately 40% of alcoholics and 60% of drug addicts also had independent mood disorders.
 The numbers reveal that women are more likely than men to suffer from addiction plus a mental disorder, especially depression.

-Although people in drug rehab can be experiencing temporary periods of sadness or depressed mood, many are actually diagnosable with a bona fide mood disorder.
-Together, these patients will make up about half of the population at any treatment center.
-Therefore, it is important for therapists working with drug rehab patients to be aware that they are often counseling patients who are experiencing mild depressive symptoms or have an actual dual diagnosis of addiction and mood disorder.
+Although people in drug rehab can be experiencing temporary periods of sadness or depressed mood, many are actually diagnosable with a bona fide mood disorder and require trauma treatment, or other dual diagnosis, depression treatment programs.
+Together, these patients will make up about half of the population at any treatment center, and are enrolled into dual diagnosis addiction treatment programs.
+Therefore, it is important for therapists working with depression rehab patients to be aware that they are often counseling patients who are experiencing mild depressive symptoms or have an actual dual diagnosis of addiction and mood disorder.

-In order to develop an effective program for dealing with depressive symptoms during drug rehab, the screening process for mood issues must begin at client intake.
+In order to develop an effective depression treatment program for dealing with depressive symptoms and co-occurring disorders during drug rehab, the screening process for mood issues must begin at client intake.
 Admissions and intake personnel should be trained to pay particular attention to clues that the patient is also experiencing symptoms of depression; screenings for mood issues should then continue throughout the course of treatment.

 Addiction to or withdrawal from drugs or alcohol can also lead to symptoms of depression.
 If severe enough, the symptoms can lead to a diagnosis of “substance-induced mood disorder”.
 This type of illness presents as a prominent and persistent disturbance of mood due to the psychological effects of drugs and/or alcohol.
 Substance-induced mood disorder can present as mania, depression or a combination of the two.
 In alcoholics, the disorder typically presents only during withdrawal and results in a depressed mood, anxiety, lack of appetite, difficulty concentrating, sleep disturbance, or paranoia.
 These symptoms are shared by most drug addicts during withdrawal as well.
 However in those who are addicted to opioids, such as heroin addicts, the disorder can present during either use or withdrawal, with symptoms during use presenting as lack of energy, poor appetite and trouble concentrating.